school-stationery/Back-2-School/index.md

 # School Stationery, as easy as ABC

-Get a quote in 1 hour, including free delivery, easily via WhatsApp!
+Get a quote in 1 hour, including free delivery, through WhatsApp!

 ### How it works:
-1. [Click here](https://goo.gl/VbmkXo) to send us your list
+1. [Click here](https://goo.gl/VbmkXo) to send us your list via WhatsApp
 2. Get the best price from an authorized Croxley® Distributor
 3. Take free delivery, anywhere within Gauteng, within 4 business days